 Please switch to a modern browser such as latest version of Google Chrome, Mozilla Firefox, Apple Safari or Microsoft Edge.

 The Hopkirk Research Institute hosts researchers working in the area of on-farm and off-farm research.
 By utilising cutting edge technology researchers are developing better strategies and solutions to improve animal health and food safety to better support our primary and food industries.

-Research teams from AgResearch and Massey University are led by internationally recognised researchers in their respective fields.
+Research teams from AgResearch and Massey University are led by internationally recognised researchers.

-Our multi-disciplinary research involves integrated science capability teams, as well as collaboration with external science groups with the aim to develop new vaccines and advanced diagnostic technologies to improve farm management systems.
+Our multi-disciplinary research involves integrated science teams, as well as collaboration with external science groups, with the aim of developing new vaccines and advanced diagnostic technologies to improve farm management systems.
 An important part of our remit is to establish and maintain strong links with national and international stakeholders, particularly those in the pastoral sector of Aotearoa.

 These programmes include:

 Disease-associated novel biomarkers (microRNAs)

 Veterinary public health

 One-Health: where human, veterinary and environmental research can interact.